stho32/Training/README.md

 - [P011](P011/README.md) - Create an app that helps you buy the right ingredients for a set of meals you want to eat
 - P012 - Take a course in discrete math 😃
 - [P013](P013/README.md) - Write an app that can solve sodoku riddles
+- P014 - A full blown rights management with groups, users, individual rights, group rights and data row based rights, but generic
 - [P021](P021/README.md) - "mailrules" an imap based email rule engine with your own spam filter
 - [P022](P022/README.md) - "code2json" a scanner/parser that will convert your code to easily processable json for analytics
 - [P023](P023/README.md) - "ArgLang" A library to parse command line arguments as if they would be routes